ccaicedo/SCMBAT/README.md

 - (optional) a sub-directory containing the commons-logging and javaoctave jar libraries (depends on the options you used to compile the code)
 - (Recommended) A “Models” directory where the spectrum consumption model directories and files will be created by default.
 - A directory with the license files
+- **Note:** The *HomeDirectoryPath.txt* file must be edited to contain the directory path of your installation of SCMBAT.

 Also make sure your system meets the requirements mentioned previously

 ### Tool use – Notes/Observations
 - Spectrum Consumption Models are saved as xml files compatible with the IEEE 1900.5.2	XML Schema for SCM.
-The XML file with the SCM information will be stored inside a subdirectory with the same name of the model.
+The XML file with the SCM information will be stored inside the *Models* folder.

 - When doing compatibility calculations, a couple files are currently being generated inside the Octave directory: CompatAnalysis.png, SCM_receiver_java.txt and SCM_transmitter_java.txt.
 In future versions of the tool these files will be placed in a separate directory.